thor314/obsidian-setup/Getting Started with Obsidian.md

 - [Filename Heading Sync](obsidian://show-plugin?id=obsidian-filename-heading-sync) - H1 headers should usually match filenames.
 This plugin automates that.
 Worth disabling for templates in the templates folder, which may have template syntax in their H1.
 - [Footnote Shortcut](obsidian://show-plugin?id=obsidian-footnotes) - 1 new hotkey for creating, jumping to, and jumping back from footnotes, which I bind to Alt-F. I tried [Better Footnote](obsidian://show-plugin?id=better-fn), but found its model of footnotes less convenient.
 I also like [Tidy Footnotes](obsidian://show-plugin?id=obsidian-tidy-footnotes), which re-orders misordered footnotes.
 - [Hider](obsidian://show-plugin?id=obsidian-hider) - Hide UI elements you don't like.
 I hide the left side app ribbon (don't do this unless you're totally comfortable with the keyboard commands!) and the scrollbar.
 I also hide tabs.
 I don't like tabs, and would disable them entirely if I could.
-- [Hotkeys++](obsidian://show-plugin?id=hotkeysplus-obsidian) - Some overlap with vim mode.
-I mainly use this to toggle to-do lists and blockquotes.
-The default keybinds are fine.
 - [Keyboard Analyzer](obsidian://show-plugin?id=keyboard-analyzer) - Can show you a modal of which hotkeys you've bound where with `Open Keyboard Shortcuts View`.
 This is very useful if you bind many keys, or want to see what keys are unbound.
 - [LanguageTool Tracker](obsidian://show-plugin?id=obsidian-languagetool-plugin) - Integration with the [LanguageTool](https://languagetool.org/) grammar checker, nice extension for avoiding dumb grammar issues.
 I prefer this over the default spellchecker, as LanguageTool checks for spelling errors and grammar issues.
 LanguageTool has a free mode and a premium mode, the free mode is already reasonably decent.
 There's also a browser extension for LanguageTool, if you're into that.
 - [MetaEdit](obsidian://show-plugin?id=metaedit) - A hotkey to edit metadata, with a customizable modal window.
 Useful for occasionally creating metadata fields.
 The [Metadata Menu](obsidian://show-plugin?id=metadata-menu) plugin is another powerful plugin for interacting with metadata along with Dataview, though I haven't needed a more powerful tool, so I haven't reached for it.